-While previous fellows traveled domestically to learn about design firsthand, this year they are able to connect with an even broader range of makers.
+While previous fellows traveled domestically to learn about design firsthand, this year they connected with an even broader range of makers.
 After all, it's not every day that Jørgen Jacobsen, silver manager at Georg Jensen, teaches thousands of students about working with the metal from Copenhagen where the brand operates a fully-operational silversmithy.
 "They're able to go to places that they couldn't go to, and learn from really, really substantial people," said Dickstein.
 That list includes representatives from 26 design firms, such as: Gensler; Herman Miller; Carl Hansen & Søn; Kartell; Fritz Hansen; and Bernhardt Design to name a few.
+“I’m appreciative for the opportunity to present to the next generation of creative talent across the world at Be Original Americas’ first virtual fellowship," said Ehren Gaag, design director and principal at Gensler.
+"Although we couldn’t be together in person, the interactive nature of the virtual sessions allowed me to answer questions directly from the students and guide them in their path to pursuing a career in architecture and design.”

 Presentation topics range from sustainability to entrepreneurship to product design, with plenty of time for students to chime in with questions.
 "We look at the questions a lot, and they're always a similar vein," observed Dickstein.
 "The students are very interested in sustainability, that comes out each and every time.
 Our last question to presenters always is about final words of advice and a question that always comes up is: How do I get started?"
 While there may not be a universal answer to the latter, the Be Original Americas fellowship enables students to hone their design interests and begin to think about which path they may want to pursue going forward.